instructlab/community/docs/KNOWLEDGE_GUIDE.md

 An LLM with knowledge helps it create a basis of information that it can learn from, then you can teach it to use this knowledge via the `qna.yaml` files.

 For example, you can give an LLM the entire periodic table, then in a `qna.yaml` add something like:

-question: What is the symbol and atomic number for chlorine?
+question: What is the symbol and atomic number for Chlorine?
 answer: |
-        The symbol for chlorine is Cl and the atomic number is 17
+        The symbol for chlorine is Cl and the atomic number is 17.

 With a few of these qna's, the model will learn the periodic table because it has the knowledge data.
 ### LLMs are great at